alexshtf/torchcurves/README.md

 </div>

 A PyTorch module for _vectorized_ and _differentiable_ parametric curves with learnable coefficients, such as a B-Spline curve with learnable control points.

-What is it for?
-Turns out parametric curves are a powerful tool
+Turns out parametric curves cover many use cases - see the image below.

 <div align="center">
     <p><b>Use cases</b></p>